Everybody loves a wedding, and French people are no exception. But a big fat French wedding may not be exactly what you are used to.

 The word for wedding in French is “les noces“, but you can also say “mariage” as in “je vais au mariage de Geneviève et Pascal“.

-Now that we have that out of the way, let’s have a look at the details, shall we?
+And now that we have that out of the way, let’s look at what to expect at a French wedding.
 Allons-y!

 1. The Couple